 Prime MinisterGovernment of India

-Compare and drill down to states, districts, sub-districts or even gram panchayats.
+Users can compare and drill-down to states, districts, sub-districts or even gram panchayats.

-With a variety of color-coded maps and charts, understanding the reasons behind scheme success or failure is a breeze.
+With a variety of color-coded maps and charts, understanding the reasons behind a scheme's success or failure is a breeze.